lostjared/acidcamGL/README.md

 # Requirements

-Update: To compile in MIDI support (this is still in the progress of development) install rtmidi on Debian its called:
+Update: To compile in MIDU/Audio support (this is still in the progress of development) install rtmidi and rtaudio on Debian They are called:

  librtmidi-dev
+ librtaudio-dev

 ```bash
 make -f Makefile.midi.linux